-Everything from smartphones to DSLRs right through to mirrorless cameras can record decent quality footage at up to 4K, but if you want to go beyond best cameras for vlogging and beyond than the best cameras for filmmaking and want a high-end system for broadcast then you will need to look what cinema cameras can offer.
+Everything from smartphones to DSLRs right through to mirrorless cameras can record decent quality footage at up to 4K, but if you need a high-end system for broadcast and cinema productions, then you will need to go way beyond the best cameras for vlogging and even the best 4k cameras for filmmaking.

 The best cinema camera to go for hinges heavily on your budget.
-Are you starting out?
-If so, then the Blackmagic Pocket Cinema Camera 4K is about as entry-level as cinema cameras get when it comes to price.
-With MFT lenses and the same UI as Blackmagic's premium line, this is a fantastic way to sharpen your teeth as a filmmaker or videographer.
+Are you just starting out?
+If so, then the Blackmagic Pocket Cinema Camera 6K is about as entry-level as cinema cameras get when it comes to price, while still offering professional filmmaking features.
+With Canon fit lenses and the same UI as Blackmagic's premium line, this is a fantastic way to sharpen your teeth as a filmmaker or videographer.

 Climb to the upper end of our list, and you’re looking at a true workhorse in the Canon EOS C300 MK II.
-This is one of the most popular film cameras around, and the champion when it comes to dynamic range.
-Of course, you can go higher if you look at cameras from manufacturers like RED, and broadcasting options, but this list aims to give you a spread of accessible options you can pick up and start creating with at under $10,000 or £10,000.
+This is one of the most popular cinema cameras around, and the champion when it comes to dynamic range.
+Of course, you can go higher if you look at cameras from top-end manufacturers like Arri and RED, and by the time you're in this territory, you'll already know what hardware you need.
+This list aims to give you a spread of accessible options you can pick up and start creating with at under $10,000 or £10,000.

 1. Canon EOS C300 MK II

-The best cinema camera with dream dynamic range and excellent autofocus
+The best cinema camera with dream dynamic range and excellent AF

 Sensor size: 24.6 x 13.8 mm | Sensor resolution: 4206 x 2340 (9.84 MP) | Card slots: CFast x 2, SDXC x 1 | Lens mount: EF or PL Lens Mount | Max shooting resolution: 4K | Display size: 4-inch | EVF: Yes